akhercha/task-supervisor/README.md

 A task can run forever and never return any token.

+> [!WARNING]
+> A task must implement `Clone` for now, since we need to be able to clone it for restarts.
+> This will probably be updated one day.

 ### 2. Setting Up and Running the Supervisor

 Use the `SupervisorBuilder` to create a supervisor and start supervising tasks.
 The `SupervisorHandle` allows dynamic task management: